 Immediately following the disaster, the FDNY began implementing protocols for retrieving, processing, and banking serum from the WTC-exposed rescue workers (firefighters, paramedics, and emergency medical technicians), creating what has become a well-characterized cohort of nearly 12,500 rescue workers.

-“What is unique about the firefighter population is that we have pre-exposure lung function tests for many of the subjects, and so we know they were normal before they fell off the cliff,” says Michael D. Weiden, MD, professor of environmental medicine, whose clinical research is focusing on how inflammation influences lung function in the exposed rescue workers.
+“What is unique about the firefighter population is that we have pre-exposure lung function tests for many of the subjects, and so we know they were normal before they fell off the cliff,” says Michael D. Weiden, MD, professor of medicine, whose clinical research is focusing on how inflammation influences lung function in the exposed rescue workers.

-In related and often overlapping research, Anna Nolan, MD, associate professor of environmental medicine and pulmonary, critical care, and sleep medicine, is focusing on the metabolome’s influence on lung function in this cohort.
+In related and often overlapping research, Anna Nolan, MD, associate professor of medicine and pulmonary, critical care, and sleep medicine, is focusing on the metabolome’s influence on lung function in this cohort.
 Both are studying candidate biomarkers that predict lung injury, which could lead to early screening tools, better informed treatment, and future therapeutic targets.
 In addition, Dr. Nolan is identifying predictors of other conditions prevalent in this cohort, including gastroesophageal reflux disease (GERD) and Barrett’s esophagus.

 Inflammatory Biomarkers Predict Risk